NelisW/my3D-Trium/building/Trium-calibration.md

 The following procedure is a mixture of the Trium instruction and the procedure described [here](http://minow.blogspot.co.za/index.html#4918805519571907051).
 Initially I use the Trium instruction to determine `DELTA_RADIUS` but then I write it to the firmware, instead of saving to EEPROM.

 -  The value in the firmware constant `DELTA_RADIUS` controls the 'flatness' of the movement of the carriage at a given Z height.
 If `DELTA_RADIUS` is too large, the extruder nozzle will track below the desired Z height inside the calibrated points X, Y, and Z.  If `DELTA_RADIUS` is too small, the extruder will track above the desired Z height inside the calibrated points X, Y, and Z.
--  Run M501 and look for the current value of `DELTA_RADIUS` 17:19:24.459 : echo:Delta settings: L=diagonal_rod, R=radius, S=segments_per_second, ABC=diagonal_rod_trim_tower_[123]
+-  Run M501 and look for the current value of `DELTA_RADIUS` in the EEPROM

+		17:19:24.459 : echo:Delta settings: L=diagonal_rod, R=radius, S=segments_per_second, ABC=diagonal_rod_trim_tower_[123]
 		17:19:24.482 : echo:  M665 L278.00 R145.50 S100.00 A0.00 B0.00 C0.00

   In this case it is 145.5

 - Adjust  `DELTA_RADIUS` as follows: